 Teen workers have workplace rights but are not always aware of them.
-To gather ideas on how best to share information with teens about their rights and workplace protections, the U.S. Department of Labor is hosting a national online dialogue from April 19–May 14.
-Information gathered during the national online dialogue will then be used to develop and disseminate better tools and resources.
-Consider the following statistics, which illustrate why this issue is so important.
+To gather ideas on how best to share information with teens about their rights and workplace protections, the U.S. Department of Labor hosted a national online dialogue from April 19–May 14, 2021.
+Information gathered during the national online dialogue will be used to develop and disseminate better tools and resources.

 Teens in the Workplace